unification-com/docs/src/mainchain/software/installation.md

 # Installing the Mainchain Software

-This documentation outlines how to install the Unification Mainchain software, in order to interact with any of the Mainchain networks and query data/send transactions.
+This documentation outlines how to install the Unification Mainchain `und` software as a client, in order to interact with any of the Mainchain networks to query data/send transactions.

 ::: tip
 If you intend to run a node and/or become a validator, follow the guide below: